gitawego/gfn-electron/README.md

 - added required chromium flags for Hardware video decoder
 - included extension: StadiaEnhanced
 - support both stadia and geforce now

+## FAQ

+### Why only linux ?

+Because browser hardware video decoder (ex: play in 4k mode) doesn't work well on Linux, in other OS, we can just play directement in a chromium based browsers.